Andrewodwyer/City-Events-Blog/README.md

   -	My Events: Registered users can see the events they've created.
   - They have CRUD functionality
     - Adding an event (editing the event),
-    - Writing a comment (edit the comment),
+    - Writing a comment / ask a question (edit the comment / question),
     - Show attendance (indicate attendance and also remove attendance)

 - Example User Stories: